 Meet our Amazing GPSEN Team!

-We are committed to creating a progressive, egalitarian governance model that reflects our values, supports collaboration among our partners, identifies committee structures and pathways that facilitate engagement and implementation of our objectives, distributes authority and decision-making across the network, and honors the volunteer efforts of our Executive Director, Board Members, staff, and volunteers.
+We are committed to creating a progressive, egalitarian governance model that reflects our values, supports collaboration among our partners, identifies committee structures and pathways that facilitate engagement and implementation of our strategic goals, distributes authority and decision-making across the network, and honors the efforts of our Executive Director, Board Members, staff, and volunteers.

 Owen Rudloff has extensive research experience in climatology, geology, environmental remediation and environmental justice.
 He has worked extensively on Portland Harbor Superfund remediation projects, stormwater and groundwater monitoring.